Nanny 911

-Nanny 911 is a reality television show in the United States, which originally aired on Fox from 2004 to 2007.
+Nanny 911 is an American reality television series that originally aired on Fox from November 3, 2004, to February 23, 2007, and on CMT from April 18 to June 6, 2009.

-On February 27, 2008, Fox announced that it sold the rights to Nanny 911 (as well as its partnered Fox show, Trading Spouses) to CMT.
-New episodes of the series aired on CMT from April to June 2009.
-The show also previously aired reruns on ABC Family in 2008.

-In the United Kingdom, the show airs on ITV2, whose sister company, Granada America, produces the show.

-Synopsis
+Premise

-Nanny 911 is loosely based on the British television programme Little Angels, in which American families with unmanageable children are reformed by British nannies, including one who served for the royal family.
+Nanny 911 is loosely based on the British television program Little Angels, in which American families with unmanageable children are reformed by British nannies.

-The introduction features montages of several clips of unruly children (and the nannies' surprised reactions), whereupon stock footage shows a "call" being made to Nanny 911 where "Head Nanny Lilian" (Lilian Sperling, featured as "Nanny to the British Royal Family") answers "Nanny 911" (on an old rotary dial phone).
+The introduction shows montages of several clips of unruly children and the nannies' surprised reactions, whereupon stock footage shows a "call" being made to Nanny 911, where "Head Nanny Lilian" Sperling answers, "Hello, this is Nanny 911" on an old rotary dial phone.